 This feels like the crossroad we’re at as a species right now and nuclear war is the metaphor.
 It’s the loudest message Life can send us about how serious our refusal to understand is.

-The turning point for me, on the micro, personal level, came when I started asking: What am I supposed to be learning here?
-It was the shift from trying to change the other person to seeing them as a reflection of myself.
+We shift away from victimhood toward empowerment every time we're able to pause inside of a difficult situation and ask: What am I supposed to be learning here?
+This is the way we grow from from trying to change the other person to seeing them as a reflection of myself.

 When we dissolve the illusion of “other” there is only “we”, “us”, “our”.